 Insurance brokers can satisfy industry compliance regulations with a suite of cybersecurity tools in a single platform.
 Partnering with the right provider can help brokers simplify the cybersecurity management process.

-When it comes to something as serious as cybersecurity, it is ideal to either hire a professional to manage cybersecurity as the main responsibility or outsource it to a service provider for a fraction of the cost of hiring a full-time employee.
+When it comes to something as serious as cybersecurity, hiring a professional to manage cybersecurity as the main responsibility or outsourcing it to a service provider for a fraction of the cost of hiring a full-time employee is ideal.
 SMBs can take their cybersecurity process from project management to implementation with expertly designed plans created by a knowledgeable expert.

-When looking for a cybersecurity software platform, it’s important to select one designed specifically with small businesses in mind.
+When looking for a cybersecurity software platform, selecting one designed specifically with small businesses in mind is important.

 It’s also important to help decode insurance industry jargon, making it easier for the applicant to get through questions with ease.

 In the event that an applicant doesn’t meet all the carrier’s requirements for coverage, the broker should make it easier for the applicant to take the appropriate steps to meet carrier prerequisites.
 Providing applicants access to dynamic tools, resources, and policies will help the organization transition easily into a platform that ensures compliance.